tushar1977/zorvyn/README.md

 updated_at  DATETIME
 ```

-`type` is stored directly on the record even though it can be derived from
-the category.
-Dashboard queries that filter or group by income vs expense do not need a JOIN to the categories
-table to get this field.
-It trades a small amount of storage for significantly
-simpler and faster aggregation queries.
+`type` is stored directly on the record even though it can be derived from the category.
+Dashboard queries that filter or group by income vs expense do not need a JOIN to the categories table for this field.
+This trades a small amount of storage for significantly simpler and faster aggregation queries.
+Note: application-level logic ensures `record.type` always matches `category.type` to prevent inconsistency.

-`record_date` is a DATE field separate from `created_at`.
-A user entering a
-past transaction should record when it happened, not when they entered it into
-the system. `created_at` tracks system insertion time, `record_date` tracks
-the actual financial event.
+`record_date` is a `DATE` field separate from `created_at`.
+A user entering a past transaction should record when it happened, not when they entered it into the system. `created_at` tracks system insertion time; `record_date` tracks the actual financial event.

 `is_deleted` implements soft delete.
-Financial records should not be
-permanently destroyed.
-Soft delete preserves the audit trail, allows admins
-to recover mistaken deletions, and keeps historical aggregations accurate.
+Financial records should not be permanently destroyed.
+Soft delete preserves the audit trail, allows admins to recover mistaken deletions, and keeps historical aggregations accurate.

 ### `audit_logs`
 ```sql